Vasu Renganathan, Ph.D.

 2013.
 "Tracing the Trajectory of Linguistic changes in Tamil: Mining the corpus of Tamil Texts", IJDL, V.I.S special Volume, Kerala, India.
 Download PDF file

-2008 “Rupa, Arupa and Rupa-Arupa: The three forms of Siva worship at the Nataraja’s temple of Chidambaram, South India and their impact on the temple architecture”, In S. Agesthialingom, V.S.
+2008.
+“Rupa, Arupa and Rupa-Arupa: The three forms of Siva worship at the Nataraja’s temple of Chidambaram, South India and their impact on the temple architecture”, In S. Agesthialingom, V.S.
 Arulraj, S. Chitraputran and A. Karthikeyan (eds.).
-Prof. S. V.Shanmugam’s 75th Birthday Celebration Volume, Annamalai University, India.Download PDF File
+Prof. S. V.Shanmugam’s 75th birthday commemmortion volume.Download PDF File

 Invited talks in conferences